History of the Civil Air Patrol: Coastal Patrol

-At its height, Civil Air Patrol operated 21 coastal bases in 13 states along the Eastern Seaboard and the Gulf of Mexico.
+Originally under 1 Air Support Command, CAP was placed under 1 Bomber Command 19 August 1942.
+At its height, Civil Air Patrol Coastal Patrol operated 21 coastal bases in 13 states along the Eastern Seaboard and the Gulf of Mexico.
 The Coastal Patrol was originally meant to be unarmed and strictly reconnaissance.
 The air crews of the patrol aircraft were to keep in touch with their bases and notify the Army Air Forces and Navy in the area when a U-boat was sighted, and to remain in the area until relieved.
 This policy was reviewed, however, when Civil Air Patrol encountered a turkey shoot opportunity.
 In May 1942, a CAP crew consisting of pilot Thomas Manning and observer Marshall "Doc" Rinker were flying a coastal patrol mission off Cape Canaveral when they spotted a German U-boat.
 The U-boat crew also spotted the aircraft, but not knowing that it was unarmed, attempted to flee.
 The U-boat became stuck on a sandbar, and consequently became an easy target.

 Rinker and Manning radioed to mission base the opportunity and circled the U-boat for more than half an hour.
 Unfortunately, by the time that Army Air Force bombers came to destroy the U-boat, the vessel had dislodged itself and had escaped to deep waters.
 As a result of this incident, CAP aircraft were authorized to be fitted with bombs and depth charges.
 Some of CAP's larger aircraft had the capability of carrying a single 300 lb depth charge, however, most light aircraft could only carry a 100 lb bomb.
 In some cases, the bomb's flight fins had to be partially removed so they would be able to fit underneath the wing of a light aircraft.